header image materials science

 Lighting and Display Device Technologies

 LED (Light-Emitting Diode) materials are essential components in lighting and display device technologies, and understanding their properties is crucial for optimizing performance.
+This includes advanced technologies such as OLEDs, QLEDs, µLEDs, nanoLEDs, and perovskite LEDs (PeLEDs).
 Time-resolved microscopy and spectroscopy are valuable tools for the characterization of new LED materials.
 From time-resolved data, researchers can elucidate charge carrier dynamics, including carrier trapping, diffusion, and recombination.
 For example, shorter lifetimes may indicate non-radiative recombination pathways that reduce the LED's efficiency.
 Thus, understanding these dynamics is crucial for optimizing LED materials and manufacturing processes to reduce non-radiative losses.

 Read More